July 20 @ 9:30 am - July 22 @ 5:00 pm£850

 No matter if you’ve been training for a while, like sharing new ideas and knowledge or have never delivered training previously, our course will show you how to become a facilitator of learning, not just a presenter.

 You will leave this course with a ‘tool box’ fit for any learning situation.
-You will be a much more informed Early Year’s Professional as well are having a broad range of new skills and engagement techniques.
+You will be a much more informed Early Years Professional as well as having a broad range of new skills and engagement techniques.

 You will be actively engaged in a fun, informative and memorable way.
 You will leave with more confidence, a vast array of ideas to engage your audience and a range of approaches that highlight how to leave your delegates praising your training abilities.
 You will have more energy and enthusiasm for sharing learning.